vanderschaarlab/CARs/README.md

 When the packages are installed, you are ready to perform concept explanations.

+OR from to install from source, simply perform:

+`pip install .`

 ## 2. Toy example

 Bellow, you can find a toy demonstration where we compute label-free feature and example importance